massimopiazza/personal-website/squareospace/projects/mobile-sw/canvas-keyboard.md

 ### Enhanced typing features
 The app also included smart enhancements and shortcuts compared to traditional mobile typing.
 - Smart Spacebar: scroll effortlessly through your text.
-This was leter brought into the iOS native keyboard by Apple.
+This was later brought into the iOS native keyboard by Apple.
 - Smart Shift: quickly capitalize your previously typed word.
 - Smart Backspace: instantly delete the last typed sentence.